 There are a couple of downsides to outdoor studying.
 The lack of power sockets for laptop charging, and often lack of toilets and Wi-Fi.
 Along with the glare of the sun on screens, outdoor studying is best used for reading, making notes, and memorizing information for shorter periods of time.
 Try and find a spot close to public toilets or local shops and cafes so that you can extend your study session for as long as you need!

-6. Campus Common Spaces
+6. Campus common spaces

-Does your campus have a lounge, common room, bar, association offices, or other spaces which can be used to study?
-Being on campus can put you in the right frame of mind to study so if you can't find a spot in the library, scower the campus for comfortable seating and tables tucked away in quiet corners where you can set up your study station for a productive session.
-If you're on campus you know you're never too far away from toilets, a water fountain, or food and drink outlet.
+Does your campus have a lounge, common room, bar, association offices, or other spaces that can be used to study?
+Being on campus can put you in the right frame of mind to study so if you can't find a spot in the library, scour the campus for comfortable seating and tables tucked away in quiet corners where you can set up your study station for a productive session.
+If you're on campus you know you're never too far away from toilets, a water fountain, or a food and drink outlet.

-7. A Book Store
+7. A book store

 Many bookstores have cafes, tables, and other additions to make them more welcoming to casual patrons like yourself.
 Why not take advantage of the option and go study?
 A bookstore could be the perfect quiet spot to inspire you, where you can also grab a little caffeine and snacks to boost your energy and keep you going.